michaelmacinnis/oh/MANUAL.md

 except that no file is used.
 Instead the two processes are connected by a pipe and are run in parallel.

-A filter is a command that reads its standard input, transforms it in some way, and sends the result to standard output.
-One such filter `grep` selects from its input those lines that contain some specified string.

-    ls | grep old

 A pipeline may consist of more than two commands.

     ls | grep old | wc -l